MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/microsoft-search-bing.md

 ## What your users will see with Microsoft Search in Bing

-After the extension for Microsoft Search in Bing is installed, your users will see a Welcome screen.
-For example, the Welcome screen in Google Chrome looks similar to this:
+After the extension for Microsoft Search in Bing is installed and Bing is set as the default search engine, your users will see a Welcome screen similar to the following screenshot:

 ![Welcome screen for Microsoft Search in Bing when using Google Chrome web browser](images/welcome-screen-chrome.png)

-As they use Microsoft Search in Bing, your users will see work-related information in their search results, similar to what is shown in the following screenshot:
+As they use Microsoft Search in Bing, your users will see work-related information in their search results when searching from the address bar, similar to what is shown in the following screenshot:

 ![Work-related search results displayed in Microsoft Search in Bing](images/work-related-search-result.png)

 ### Change whether Bing is the default search engine for Google Chrome

 If your users decide they want to stop using Bing as their default search engine, they can click on the magnifying glass icon next to the address bar in Google Chrome and click the **Use Bing as your default search engine** toggle to the **Off** position.
 For the change to take effect, they need to close Google Chrome and then open it again.
+Selecting **Off** doesn’t remove the extension.
+This allows your users to still easily search work content through the extension flyout.

 ![The "Use Bing as your default search engine" toggle in Google Chrome](images/flyout-toggle-chrome.PNG)

- If your users want to go back to using Bing as their default search engine at a later time, they can click the toggle in Google Chrome to the **On** position.
+ If your users want to go back to using Bing as their default search engine and access Microsoft Search capabilities, they can click the toggle in Google Chrome to the **On** position.
 For the change to take effect, they need to close Google Chrome and then open it again.

-## Other options for making Bing the default search engine

-You don’t need to wait for the extension to be installed along with Office 365 ProPlus to make Bing the default search engine on devices in your organization.
-Instead you can follow the steps in [Make Bing the default search engine](https://docs.microsoft.com/microsoftsearch/set-default-search-engine).
-For example, you could use those steps on devices in [locations](#which-locations-will-receive-microsoft-search-in-bing-with-office-365-proplus) where the extension isn’t installed along with Office 365 ProPlus.

-If you use those steps, note that after you set the default search engine to Bing, users won’t be able to change the default search engine on their own.

-> [!NOTE]
-> We're working on providing a way to deploy the extension by itself by using Configuration Manager.
-When that’s available, we’ll update this section with the details.

-## How to remove the extension after it’s been installed
+## How to remove the background service for Microsoft Search in Bing after it’s been installed

-There are two ways that you can remove the extension after it's been installed:
-- Use Control Panel
-- Run an executable command

-In either case, you need to be a local administrator on the device to remove the extension.
+You don’t need to remove the background service to revert back to back the original search engine settings.
+Your users can use the simple [On/Off](#change-whether-bing-is-the-default-search-engine-for-google-chrome) toggle or you can [clear the setting in the Microsoft 365 admin center](#configure-the-setting-in-the-microsoft-365-admin-center-to-allow-the-extension-to-be-installed) which effects all users in your organization.

-After you remove the extension, Bing will no longer be set as the default search engine.
-Also, the extension won't be installed again in a future update of Office 365 ProPlus.
+But if you want, you can remove the background service from the device.
+If the extension is installed on the device, then uninstalling the background service also removes the extension.
+Bing will no longer be set as the default search engine.
+Also, the background service won't be installed again in a future update of Microsoft 365 Apps for enterprise.

-### Use Control Panel to remove the extension

-To remove the extension on an individual device by using Control Panel, go to **Control Panel** > **Programs** > **Programs and Features**.
-Then, under the list of installed programs, right-click on **DefaultPackPC** and choose **Uninstall**.
+To remove the background service from an individual device, go to **Control Panel** > **Programs** > **Programs and Features**.
+Then, under the list of installed programs, right-click on **Microsoft Search in Bing** and choose **Uninstall**.

-If you're using Windows 10, you can also remove the extension by going to **Settings** > **Apps** > **Apps & features**.

-### Run an executable command to remove the extension

-If you want to remove the extension from multiple devices in your organization after it’s been installed, you can run the following command as an administrator:
+If you want to remove the background service from multiple devices in your organization, you can run the following command as an administrator in a script:

 ```
-"C:\Program Files (x86)\Microsoft\DefaultPackMSI\MainBootStrap.exe" uninstallAll
+"%ProgramFiles(x86)%\Microsoft\DefaultPackMSI\MainBootStrap.exe" uninstallAll
 ```

-To deploy that command to multiple devices in your organization, you could use a script, Configuration Manager, or some other enterprise software deployment tool.

 ## Additional information about Microsoft Search in Bing and Microsoft 365 Apps for enterprise